ankitects/anki-manual/src/templates/errors.md

 Please see [Key Concepts](../getting-started.md#key-concepts) before reading further.

-Most of the errors below will require you to modify your notetype/card template.
+Most of the errors below will require you to modify your note type/card template.
 To do so:

 - Open the Browse screen, and look at the items on the left.
-- Locate the notetype mentioned in error message.
+- Locate the note type mentioned in error message.
 You can use the search bar at the top left if necessary.
-- Click on the notetype, to show its cards/notes on the right.
+- Click on the note type, to show its cards/notes on the right.
 - Click the Cards... button at the top of the editing area to open the [templates screen](./intro.md#the-templates-screen).

 ## Specific Issues